 Grants are made in support of programs and projects, capacity building efforts, collaborations, capital projects, challenge match campaigns, and general operations.
 Please review the FAQ page for more information about the types of grants awarded by the Foundation.

 You can learn more about this opportunity by visiting the funder's website.

-- Requests are considered only from organizations that meet the following requirements:
+- We review grant applications six times a year from organizations that meet the following requirements:

 - Organizations with staff and leadership in Oregon and a proposed project or scope of work that directly benefits the residents of Oregon.